2026-06-03 · 8 min read

 4. Where compliance and disputes live

-Stripe's MPP inherits Stripe's compliance stack — KYC of the funding party, fraud screening, dispute handling, chargebacks.
+Stripe's MPP inherits Stripe's payments stack — fraud screening, tax, reporting, refunds, and — on its card path — the dispute and chargeback machinery cards carry.
 For an API selling into a regulated downstream user, that machinery is real value; you do not build any of it.
+(Its stablecoin path, like x402, settles without chargebacks.)

 x402 has a different shape.
 The caller pays in a stablecoin; settlement is by reference, not by reversible charge.
 There is no chargeback.
 Disputes, when they exist, are resolved off the rails.
 Most API operators serving autonomous callers prefer non-reversibility — the call ran, the payment cleared, both sides move on — which is exactly the property x402 ships with.
-If your business genuinely needs chargebacks (consumer-facing, high-fraud category), MPP's shape is closer.
+If your business genuinely needs chargebacks (consumer-facing, high-fraud category), MPP's card path gives you that — though its stablecoin path is non-reversible too, just like x402.

 5. Identity of the caller